eilrix/react-redux-ts/README.md

 # react-redux-ts
-Replaces redux and react-redux npm modules
+Simplifies workflow with redux and react-redux

 ## 1. Simple set
 Adds a common action to set any value in the store with typechecks.